New research sheds light on repeated strep throat infections.

 When group A strep is a recurring problem, the result can be utter misery.
 It’s one reason why children may have their tonsils removed.

-Now researchers at the La Jolla Institute for Immunology (LJI) have uncovered the first clues as to why some children may frequently contract group A strep.
+Now researchers at the La Jolla Institute for Immunology (LJI) have

 In a study published in the journal Science Translational Medicine on Feb.
 6, researchers examined the surgically removed tonsils of 26 children between the ages of 5 and 18 years who had recurrent tonsillitis.
 They also looked at the tonsils of 39 children who had their tonsils removed for other reasons, such as sleep apnea.